-On this page you will find images of what some of these extensions looked like.
-On the image at the bottom of the page, the making of a hairpiece or extension is depicted on an ancient Egyptian relief from the tomb of Neferu.
-The extensions may have been added to the original hair of the wearer by, for instance, braiding the extensions into a braid of the hairstyle.
-This can be seen in the images here as well.
+On this page you will find images of what some of these extensions look like.
+On the stone block at the bottom of the page, the making of a hairpiece or extension is depicted on an ancient Egyptian relief from the tomb of Neferu.
+The extensions may have been added to the original hair of the wearer by, for instance, braiding the extensions into a persons own hair.
+This can be seen in the photograph below left.

 Extensions with the same hair colour as the hair of the wearer may be used to produce a hairstyle, but from ancient Egypt we also find extensions where the person wearing the extensions shows a very different hair colour than that of the extension hair.

 The sizes of the ancient extensions vary considerably.
 In Amarna, extensions were found with bulbs of 1 cm or more in diameter.
 But also extensions with bulbs the size of 2 or 3 mm were found.
 In ancient times so it seems, the extensions were worn clearly visible in the hair: the ties, wraps and colour of the extensions were not hidden in the hairstyles like we would often do nowadays.